 If you cancel your insurance for any reason, please contact our office at (706) 517-1400 ext.
 1 to cancel your registration.
 If you do not do this, you will receive a letter from the state with a $25 lapse fee.
 If you fail to comply and pay that fee you will get an additional fine of $65.

-To cancel your registration, come to our office, located at 101 S 3rd Ave, and show a form of ID.
+To cancel your registration, come to our office, located at 101 S 3rd Ave, with ID or online under the tab Renew/Cancel Registration.

 101 S 3rd Ave